flutter/website/src/get-started/flutter-for/ios-devs.md

 .animation(.easeIn(duration: 1))
 ```

-In Flutter, there are built-in widgets that make it easy to
+In Flutter, there are built-in implicitly animated widgets.
-implicitly animate commonly used widgets.
+This makes it easy to animate commonly used widgets.
 These are named `AnimatedFoo`.
 For example, to rotate a button you can use the
 [`AnimatedRotation`][] class, which animates the
 `Transform.rotate` widget.